Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/rtl.md

 ## Approach

-Our approach to building RTL support into Boosted comes with two important decisions that impact how we write and use our CSS:
+Our approach to building RTL support into Boosted Innovation Cup comes with two important decisions that impact how we write and use our CSS:

 1. **First, we decided to build it with the [RTLCSS](https://rtlcss.com/) project.** This gives us some powerful features for managing changes and overrides when moving from LTR to RTL.
 It also allows us to build two versions of Bootstrap from one codebase.